brianthehughes/basicboxes/README.md

 # basicboxes

+**Basic Boxes**

-What and Who and Why
+_**What and Who and Why**_

 Basic Boxes aims to explore the bottom of GhostBSD System Requirements and provide the community with a perspective on affordable desktop computing for the average user.

+As technology enrolls itself as the ever-present side-kick to humanity I question to the value of resource heavy entertainment utilization.

+_**What are valued use cases?**_

 How and Where and Why